 How to do a balance transfer without hurting your credit

-To do a balance transfer while keeping your credit intact, follow these simple guidelines:
+To do a balance transfer and keep your credit intact, follow these simple guidelines:

 - Apply only for the card that will best fit your needs.
-It’s difficult to know how high a credit limit an issuer will offer you if approved for a balance transfer card.
-But it’s best to avoid hedging your bets by applying for more than one balance transfer card at a time.
-While you can’t predict a card’s potential credit limit, you can compare balance transfer cards based on how long they offer 0% APRs and other factors.
+It’s difficult to know how high a credit limit an issuer will offer you if you’re approved for a balance transfer card.
+While you can’t predict a card’s potential credit limit, you can compare balance transfer cards based on how long they offer 0 percent APRs and other factors.

 - Avoid transferring a balance up to the new card’s full credit limit.
 If you transfer a balance that either maxes out your new card or gives it a really high utilization rate, that could hurt your credit score.
 A maxed-out card can lower your score by more than 100 points, according to myFICO.

 - Wait until you’ve built up your credit history.
 If you already have a lengthy credit history — for example, several credit cards or loans aged about three years or older — a brand-new account may not have much of an effect on your score.
 But if you’re getting charged an inordinately high APR on an existing card’s balance, you may be better served by doing a balance transfer regardless of your credit history.
 (Note that if your credit file is too thin, you may not qualify for a balance transfer card.)